geikerman-chata/scrapy_sandbox/README.md

 -i [0 - 49999] Index in all of active input xmls (-s [int] to -f [int]) where the spiders will start.

--n [any int] Only include if you want files saved on the local machine instead of the google cloud bucket.
+-n [any int] Only include if you want individual output files to be saved on the local machine (/output folder)instead of a google cloud bucket.

 ## More info